40net-cloud/fortinet-azure-solutions/FortiGate/Active-Passive-ELB-ILB/README.md

 After deployment you will be shown the IP address of all deployed components, this information is also stored in the output directory in the summary.out file.
 You can access both management GUI's using the public management IP's using HTTPS on port 443.

-## Post deployment

-During the deployment the FortiGate systems are pre-configured with the required routing, clustering information, ...
-This information can be found in the 'customdata' field in the ARM template.

-After deployment you need to apply the license unless you are using PAYG licensing.
-To apply BYOL licenses, first register the licenses with http://support.fortinet.com and download the .lic files.
-Note, these files may not work until 30 minutes after it's initial created.

-Next, connect via HTTPS to both FortiGates via their management addresses and upload unique license files for each.

-Once, licensed and rebooted, you can proceed to configure firewall policy and other security features of the FortiGate as you like.
-The SDN connector can be used to pull information from Azure using the Azure API.

-A step by step guide can be found on our [documentation site](https://docs2.fortinet.com/vm/azure/fortigate/6.0/use-case-automatically-updating-dynamic-addresses-using-fabric-connector/6.0.0/502895/overview)

 # Requirements and limitations

 The ARM template deployment different resource and it is required to have the access rights and quota in your Microsoft Azure subscription to deploy the resources.

+### Licenses

-- The template will deploy Standard F4s VM's to deploy the required active/passive setup
+- The template will deploy Standard F4s VMs for this architecture.
+Other VM instances are supported as well with a minimum of 2 NICs.
+A list can be found [here](https://docs.fortinet.com/document/fortigate/6.2.0/azure-cookbook/562841/instance-type-support)
 - Licenses for Fortigate
-  - BYOL: Demo license can be made available via your Fortinet partner or on our website.
+  - BYOL: A demo license can be made available via your Fortinet partner or on our website.
 These can be injected during deployment or added after deployment.
-  - PAYG or OnDemand: These licenses are automaticaly generated during the deployment of the FortiGate systems.
+  - PAYG or OnDemand: These licenses are automatically generated during the deployment of the FortiGate systems.

+### Fabric Connector
 The FortiGate-VM uses [Managed Identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/)for the SDN Fabric Connector.
 A SDN Fabric Connector is created automatically during deployment.
 After deployment, it is required apply the 'Reader' role to Azure Subscription you want the FortiGate-VM(s) to resolve Azure Resources from.
+More information can be found on the [Fortinet Documenation Libary](https://docs.fortinet.com/vm/azure/fortigate/6.2/azure-cookbook/6.2.0/236610/creating-a-fabric-connector-using-a-managed-identity).

 # License